MicrosoftDocs/fabric-docs/docs/workload-development-kit/extensibility-back-end.md

 Microsoft Entra ID is used for secure authentication, ensuring that all interactions within the architecture are authorized and secure.

 [Th development kit overview](development-kit-overview.md) provides a glimpse into our architecture.
-For more information on project configuration, guidelines, and getting started, see the respective sections in this [README](https://github.com/microsoft/Microsoft-Fabric-developer-sample/blob/main/README.md).
+For more information on project configuration, authentication guidelines, and getting started, see the respective sections in [Authentication overview](authentication-concept.md).

 :::image type="content" source="./media/extensibility-back-end/overview.png" alt-text="Diagram showing how Fabric SDK integrated into Fabric.":::

 The frontend establishes communication with the Fabric frontend portal via an iFrame.
 The portal, in turn, interacts with the Fabric backend by making calls to its exposed public APIs.

 For interactions between the backend development box and the Fabric backend, the Azure Relay serves as a conduit.
-Additionally, the backend development box seamlessly integrates with Lakehouse, performing operations such as saving, reading, and fetching data from this resource.
+Additionally, the backend development box seamlessly integrates with Lakehouse.
-The communication is facilitated by using Azure Relay and the Fabric Software Development Kit (SDK) installed on the back end development box.
+The communication is facilitated by using Azure Relay and the Fabric Software Development Kit (SDK) installed on the backend development box.

 The authentication for all communication within these components is ensured through Microsoft Entra.
 Entra provides a secure and authenticated environment for the interactions between the frontend, backend, Azure Relay, Fabric SDK, and Lakehouse.